 On March 31, 2018, the Company issued a senior secured convertible notes with a principal balance of \$315,000 for proceeds of \$265,000, resulting in an original issue discount of \$50,000.
 The notes bear interest at 12% per annum and mature on April 1, 2019.
 The notes are convertible by the holder at a price per common share equal to the lower of \$3,000,000 divided by the number of common share outstanding on the date of conversion ("Fixed Conversion Price") or 67% of the per share price of the Company's first equity financing ("Variable Conversion Price").
 Interest may be paid in cash or, if certain conditions are met, in shares of the Company, at the Company's discretion.
 The note is secured by the Company's intellectual property, including its registered trademarks, patents, and copyrights and any related applications, and all the associated goodwill related to the intellectual property.
-The notes may be prepaid by the Company, with 15 days' notice, at 125% of unpaid principal and interest, and the holder may exercise its conversion right during the notice period.
-In the event of default, the notes pay a default rate of 24% per annum, and the holder may put the notes for cash or convert into a variable number of the Company's shares at a 45% discount at 150% of the outstanding principal and accrued interest.
+The notes may be prepaid by the Company, with 15 days' notice, at 125% of unpaid principal and interest, and the holder may put the notes for cash or convert into a variable number of the Company's shares at a 45% discount at 150% of the outstanding principal and accrued interest.
 The number of shares the holder may receive in either conversions is capped at 4.99% of the number of shares of the common stock outstanding immediately after giving effect to the issuance of shares of common stock issuable upon conversion of this note held by the holder.